kschuljak/VendingMachine/README.md

 ## Error Handling

-- If selected product costs more than available funds, error is displayed and transaction does not complete
+- If selected product costs more than available funds, an error is displayed and transaction does not complete
   ![image](https://user-images.githubusercontent.com/47723396/203185477-40d2f7b6-c386-4f82-a187-40febce78f99.png)
   ```java
   public boolean hasEnoughMoney(Product product) {